This page is for the 4th Ravager, Rose Wilson.

 Following the death of her former teammate, Bart Allen, Rose attends his funeral alongside with the rest of the Teen Titans.
 At the present of Bart's wake, she slips off after a while, bored with the somber, reminiscent atmosphere, and invites Kid Devil to join her in skinny-dipping in the Titans' swimming pool.

 The Titans Tomorrow, a possible future of the current Titans team, arrive in the present to aid the Teen Titans against Starro-controlled villains.
 Ravager's future-self is absent from the group and it was revealed that she betrays the team (primarily Bart Allen and Kid Devil) at some point.
 Red Devil, the adult version of Kid Devil, and Rose are then sent to battle against Rampage and Livewire.
 Red Devil tries to convince Eddie to let her go during the fight, so that she does not manage to betray them in the future.
-Initially it appears that Eddie appears that Eddie intends to do so, before betraying this older self in order to aid Rose.
+Initially it appears that Eddie intends to do so, before betraying this older self in order to aid Rose.
 Later, the trio return to the Titan's Lair (the home of the original Teen Titans), where they meet Blue Beetle.
-There, Red Devil attacks him claiming that he too can not be trusted.
+There, Red Devil attacks him, claiming that he too cannot be trusted.

 Eddie, Rose, and Jaime find themselves surrounded by an army of Titans led by Lex Luthor, before they all battle against an invading army of Starros.
 Thanks in large part of Blue Beetle's powers, and Robin and Wonder Girl managing to supposedly alter Robin's future (and thus alter the future of the Titans as a whole), the army of Titans were apparently defeated.
 Ravager has aided Robin and Zachary Zatara to defeat a gang of metahumans assembled by Robin's wanna-be nemesis, Dodge.
 Her role was to infiltrate Dodge's gang in Gotham City as a newly hired assassin named Skill.